 The Keweenaw County Historical Society is a group of volunteers who work hard to preserve and share 11 historic sites in one of the most historically rich counties of Northern Michigan.

-Keweenaw County is Michigan's northernmost county, and its smallest (in population).
-The county comprises the upper half of the beautiful Keweenaw Peninsula, that beckoning finger of land that sticks out into Lake Superior.
+History in a uniquely pure Michigan settingKeweenaw County is Michigan's northernmost county (and its smallest in population).
+It comprises the upper half of the beautiful Keweenaw Peninsula, a beckoning finger of land that stands out on any map of Lake Superior.

 It is a region rich in history as well as natural beauty.
 Copper mining is a major historical theme, but commercial fishing, lumbering, maritime and life-saving history, and various ethnic stories are notable, too.

 We are not on the way to anywhere.
 We are isolated by our geography, always have been.
 This is what makes us unique.

 Eagle River, the county seat of Keweenaw County is: